Skip to content

 External links

 Sometimes we link to other websites for more information.
 These pages may not follow the same accessibility standards as ours.
-External links are marked with an icon and include a description (alt text) for screen reader users.
+Where applicable, external links are identified and include accessible descriptions for assistive technologies.

 Known Limitations